Deltares/dfm_tools/README.md

 Installation
 --------
 - download Anaconda 64 bit Python 3.7 from https://www.anaconda.com/distribution/#download-section (miniconda is probably also sufficient, but this is not yet tested)
-- install it with the recommended settings, but check 'add Anaconda3 to my PATH enviroment variable' if you want to use conda from the windows command prompt instead of anaconda prompt
+- install it with the recommended settings, but check 'add Anaconda3 to my PATH enviroment variable' if you want to use conda from the windows command prompt instead of anaconda prompt (CAUTION: anaconda prompt seems not to handle the ``pip install git`` properly, reinstall anaconda if you get an error with that step and use command prompt instead)
 - install dfm_tools from github
 	- open command window (or anaconda prompt)
 	- ``conda create --name dfm_tools_env python=3.7 git spyder -y`` (creating a venv is recommended, but at least do ``conda install git`` if you choose not to)